maju116/pyplatypus/README.md

 `twine upload --repository-url https://test.pypi.org/legacy/ folder/*`

 Then try installing from TestPyPI:
-`pip install --index-url https://test.pypi.org/simple/ pyplatypus`
+`pip install --index-url https://test.pypi.org/simple/ --extra-index-url https://pypi.org/simple pyplatypus`

 Only after testing it there should you proceed with the release:
 `twine upload dist/*`